 During the nine-month pilot program, 200 single family residences and 225 multifamily units signed up for the program.
 More people participated in this pilot than any in any of the city’s other water conservation programs, and it was the first time that multifamily properties had participated in water conservation efforts.
 Single family participants achieved an average of 10% energy savings, 20% indoor water savings, and $170 in net bill utility savings a year.

-Read a few Title 24 Reports:
+Read select Title 24 Reports:

 Evaluation, Measurement and Verification (EM&V) quantifies past progress to date, but Frontier Energy offers more than that: a look ahead and a pathway to reach your goals.
 We take pride in our reputation for technically rigorous EM&V that withstands independent review.
 In recent years we have provided evaluation services for CPS Energy, the largest municipally-owned, vertically integrated electric and natural gas company in the U.S. Our team evaluates the savings impacts each year and prepares a comprehensive report for CPS Energy and the City of San Antonio municipal leadership.
 In addition to annual reporting we provide value-added EM&V services such as a savings guidebook that serves as a technical reference manual (TRM) specific to San Antonio’s climate and CPS Energy programs and measures.